RafaelGallardoTC/so_long/README.md

 # so_long

-Graphic project using 42 graphics library.
+Graphic project using 42 minilib graphics library.